 Michigan State College puts forth every effort to assist the student in starting a college career that will be a success.
-With this purpose in mind Freshman Week was inaugurated.
-Sixty-seven members of the faculty give liberally of their time to serve as freshman advisers.
+With this purpose in mind, Freshman Week was inaugrated.
+Seventy-four members of the faculty give liberally of their time to serve as freshman advisers.
 They place themselves at your service during Freshman Week and throughout your freshman and sophomore years to assist you in selecting your course of study, to guide you through the various activities of Freshman Week, to advise you regarding the proper use of your time in college and to serve as intimate friends in any problems that may arise in connection with your college career.
 If you make proper use of your adviser, you will not be likely to meet problems that you cannot surmount.
 It is the student who comes to college confident that he needs no adviser who most often finds himself faced with scholastic or other difficulties before the close of the freshman year.
-Fortify yourself against these difficulties by availing yourself of the service of your adviser whenever you are perplexed about any detail of your life at college, whether it pertains to college problems or to off-campus problems.
+Fortify yourself against those difficulties by availing yourself of the service of your adviser whenever you are perplexed about any detail of your life at college, whether it pertains to college problems or to off-campus problems.

 During Freshman Week you are required to complete a number of activities.
 These are set forth clearly in the programs for the various groups in the pages that follow.
-Coupon books are furnished you containing a coupon for each of the activities.
+Coupon books are furnished you, containing a coupon for each of the activities.
 These coupons are taken up as the respective activities are completed and attendance is immediately checked.
-Included among these activities are an English placement examination and a psychological examination.
+Included among these activities are an English placement examination, a Reading Test. and a Psychological Examination.
 Your record in the English examination will determine whether you will be required to complete four or only three terms of English in college.
+You will not be permitted to classify until you have taken the English examination.
 Your record in the psychological examination is given to your adviser and is made a part of your permanent record in the Registrar's office.
-NO STUDENT IS EXCUSED FROM ANY ACTIVITY.
+NO STUDENT IS EXCUSED FROM ANY ACTIVITY